 - Fix the 20% of the bugs which lead to 80% of the reports.

 Things to keep in mind while implementing the Pareto principle

 Summary and conclusions

-- The 80/20 rule (also known as the ‘Pareto principle’), denotes that roughly 80% of the consequences come from 20% of the causes.
+- The Pareto principle (also known as the 80/20 rule), denotes that roughly 80% of the outcomes occur as a result of 20% of the causes.